NTV (Russia): Coverage of events in Ukraine in 2014

 Since the start of Euromaidan in 2013, the channel has repeatedly been the target of criticism from other media outlets and in the blogosphere.
 NTV was accused of distorting events and participating in an anti-Ukrainian propaganda campaign conducted by the Russian authorities, as well as of poor editorial quality, which more than once led to obvious blunders and scandals. ТSo, in April 2014, an NTV news report from one of the hospitals in the city of Mykolaiv became widely known, in which a man lying in a hospital bed, identified as Andrei Petkhov, was shown as a "mercenary", a citizen of Germany and "several other countries", who brought 500 thousand euros for the "Right Sector" and was preparing a group out of fifty citizens of Western Europe joined the military actions.
 As it turned out later, the day before the NTV report, the same man appeared in a report by Independent Sevastopol Television as "a resident of Germany, a pediatric surgeon who saved more than two hundred babies," who "came to support fellow countrymen in the fight against advancing neo-Nazism," and on the day of the NTV report, the same man was featured in the news on the TV channel "Russia-1" as a peaceful anti-Maidan supporter who was seriously injured during the dispersal of a peaceful rally.
 The BBC Russian Service received a response to its request from the police of the city of Mykolaiv that the hero of the report is actually a citizen of Ukraine.
-Later, NTV reported that the hero of the report suffers from schizophrenia, and reproached the Western media for trying to convict him of staging, and Andrei Ivanov, the editor-in-chief of the State of Emergency program, blamed the "conditions of the revolution", in which verifying the facts stated by the interviewee is difficult.
+Later, NTV reported that the hero of the report has schizophrenia, and reproached the Western media for trying to convict him of staging, and Andrei Ivanov, the editor-in-chief of the State of Emergency program, blamed the "conditions of the revolution", in which verifying the facts stated by the interviewee is difficult.
 Forbes columnist Arina Borodina cited this case as an example of the "amazing story of the propaganda campaign" against Ukraine.